f5devcentral/f5-journeys/README.md

    docker compose up -d
    ```
    > Note: services included in the default docker-compose.yaml file do not allow usage of the `perapp` functionalities.
 To use them, please refer to [perapp documentation](PERAPP.md).

+   > Note: for security reasons, not all the ports in docker-compose.yaml are open to the public, such as Redis(6379).
+To debug Redis, please modify the docker-compose.yaml file to add `ports:` exposing session and run the up command again.

 1. Open your web browser, navigate to:
    ```